Kinto/kinto/docs/configuration/settings.rst

     kinto.experimental_permissions_endpoint = true

-Then, issue a ``GET`` request to the ``/permissions`` endpoint to get the list of the user permissions on the server ressources.
+Then, issue a ``GET`` request to the ``/permissions`` endpoint to get the list of the user permissions on the server resources.

 .. _configuration-client-caching: